Representations of Aut(M)-Invariant Measures: Introduction

+All measures in this paper will be probability measures and all spaces will be standard Borel spaces.
+Further $S$ and its variants with decorations will always be standard Borel spaces and we let $\ProbMeasures(S)$ be the collection of probability measures on $S$.

-We denote by $\Sym{X}$ the collection of permutations of $X$.
+For a set $X$ we denote by $\Sym{X}$ the collection of permutations of $X$.
 We will consider $\Sym{\Nats}$ as a Polish group with the subspace topology inherited from $\Nats^\Nats$.
 If $\M$ is an $\Lang$-structure we denote by $\Aut(\M)$ the collection of automorphisms of $\M$.

 For any notions of probability theory not explicitly covered here we refer the reader to \cite{MR1876169}.
 For any notions of model theory not covered here we refer the reader to \cite{MR0424560}.
 For any notions of descriptive set theory we refer the reader to \cite{MR1321597} or \cite{MR1425877}.